Tanujch03/Tanujch03/README.md

 ### Hi there 👋
-I'm Tanuj Chaganti from an aspiring Software Engineer from 🇮🇳 India.
+I'm Tanuj Chaganti an aspiring Software Engineer from 🇮🇳 India.